PRIMORDIAL BEGININGS

 Aaron McLane

 Aaron McLane graduated from Emerson College in 2006 and has built an extensive career in the film and television industry.
 Starting out in practical makeup effects, he transitioned to digital effects and has since worked as a VFX Supervisor on numerous hit television shows and genre projects, including Scream for MTV and the Heathers TV adaptation.
-Among his many credits, Aaron is most proud of his contributions to AMC’s The Walking Dead.
+Among his many credits, Aaron is most proud of his contributions to AMC’s The Walking Dead, where he has been working as VFX Supervisor on the flagship show and its various spinoffs since 2018.

 An award-winning writer and IATV-nominated director, Aaron received two nominations for his work on the series BLITZED.
 His award-winning short film, GOODBYE!, has been featured in film festivals across the country.